Traceableai/ast-action/README.md

 ### Sample GitHub Action workflow
-1. Here is the sample GitHub actions workflow which shows how you can configure the AST GitHub action.
+1. Here are the sample GitHub actions workflows which shows how you can configure the AST GitHub action.
 ```
 name: Test Traceable AST Init Action And Traceable AST Run Action
 on: